maxhbr/LDBcollector/README.md

 [y](src/main/resources/ae-universe/[y]/overview.md) -
 [z](src/main/resources/ae-universe/[z]/overview.md)

-The yaml files withing the subfolders shows metadata on the individual licenses and exception.
+The yaml files withing the subfolders show metadata on the individual licenses and exceptions.
 The files also contain alternative names that support the normalization of licenses and exceptions.

 ## Why another list of licenses and exceptions?
-{metæffekt} is follows a defined strategie for analyzing, scanning and documenting software projects.
-To do this a consistent baseline set of information is required.
-This baseline must cover the different license types that a used by the software stacks being examined.
+{metæffekt} follows a defined strategie for analyzing, scanning and documenting software projects.
+To do this, a consistent information/data baseline is required.
+This baseline must cover the different license types that are used by the software stacks being examined.

-OSI, SPDX and ScanCode provide a good representation of licenses and exceptions in the open source domain.
+OSI, SPDX and the ScanCode Toolkit provide a good representation of licenses and exceptions in the FOSS domain.
 However, the license identification and matching strategies are not fully compatible with the level of granularity and paradigms set forth by {metæffekt}.
-Second, the data does not cover public available licenses (at least not to the extend required).
+Second, the data does not cover public available commercial licenses (at least not to the extend required).

-This is why {metæffekt} chose to create an overarching database of licenses, exceptions, references, exceptions, expressions; the {metæffekt}-universe.
+This is why {metæffekt} choose to create an overarching database of licenses, exceptions, references, exceptions, expressions; the {metæffekt}-universe.

 ## Is {metæffekt} handing back to the FOSS Compliance Community?
 Sure.
-We intent to provide those parts of our {metæffekt}-universe into the community, which we are allowed to.
+We intent to provide those parts of our {metæffekt}-universe into the community, which we are allowed to share.

-The only issue is time and resources. {metæffekt} is a self financed company that makes a living from customer projects.
+The only issue is time and resources. {metæffekt} is a self-financed company that makes a living from customer projects.
 With our limited time and resources we have to be very focused.
 We are ready to do community work, once we see that there is a benefit beyond simply publishing materials.

-So, if you see that this materials can be suitable to you or easy your work, let us known.
+So if you see that this materials can be usefaul to you or easy your work, let us known.
 We are looking forward to intensify our community work or to start off a new project.

 ## Disclaimer

-This is all work in progress.
-In particular the scancode identifications and scancode matching is used to validate the dataset.
+This is all work in progress and subject to continuous improvement.
+In particular, ScanCode identifications and ScanCode matching is used to validate the dataset and synchronize the different data sets.

-Please note, that the {metæffekt}-universe as displayed in this repository is a converted, reduced dataset from the representation we use internally.
-The internal representation models licenses explicitly.
-We perform deterministic license matching based on evidences and patterns.
+Please note, that the {metæffekt}-universe as displayed in this repository is a converted, reduced dataset from a more extensive internal representation.
+The internal representation models licenses explicitly and is used to deterministic license matching based on evidences and patterns.

 The internal representation (and therefore the content shown here) is based on SPDX and ScanCode.